What does this AWS Solution do?

 5. The containers include a Taurus load testing Open Container Initiative (OCI) compliant container image which is used to generate load for testing your application’s performance.
 Taurus is an open-source test automation framework.
 The container image is hosted by AWS in an Amazon Elastic Container Registry (Amazon ECR) public repository.

 6. A web console powered by AWS Amplify is deployed into an Amazon S3 bucket configured for static web hosting.

 7. Amazon CloudFront provides secure, public access to the solution’s website bucket contents.

 8. During initial configuration, the solution also creates a default solution administrator role and sends an access invite to a customer-specified user email address.

-9. An Amazon Cognito user pool manages user access to the console and an Amazon API Gateway API.
+9. An Amazon Cognito user pool manages user access to the console and the Amazon API Gateway API.